tempus-app/tempus/docs/backend/Auth.md

 #### `JWT Refresh Token Guard and Strategy`

-This is compromised of `jwt-refresh.guard.ts` and `jwt-refresh.strategy.ts` and is used to handle requests to recieve a new JWT Access Token.
+This is compromised of `jwt-refresh.guard.ts` and `jwt-refresh.strategy.ts` and is used to handle requests to receive a new JWT Access Token.
 It assists in handling authentication.
 The `JwtRefreshGuard` is used on the `Refresh` endpoint in the `Auth Controller`.
 When that endpoint is hit, the guard calls the strategy which extracts the JWT Refresh Token from the request header.
-It then validtes, decodes and de-constructs the token into [jwtRefreshPayloadWithToken DTO](../../libs/shared/domain/src/lib/dtos/common-dtos/jwtRefreshPayloadWithToken.dto.ts).
-This DTO houses the email of the owner of the refresh token, alongside the actual encoded token.
+It then validates, decodes and de-constructs the token into [jwtRefreshPayloadWithToken DTO](../../libs/shared/domain/src/lib/dtos/common-dtos/jwtRefreshPayloadWithToken.dto.ts).
+This DTO houses the email of the owner of the refresh token, alongside the original encoded token.
 The `JwtRefreshPayloadWithToken` can then be accessed in `req.user` in the controller.

 #### `Roles Guard and Decorator`

 This is compromised of `roles.guard.ts` and `roles.decorator.ts` and it handles authorization in certain requests. `Roles.decorator.ts` simply defines a custom decorator to use the [RoleType enums](../../libs/shared/domain/src/lib/dtos/enums/roles.ts).
 The guard below is an example of an endpoint that requires a valid JWT Access Token and that the user making the request is a BUSINESS_OWNER.
-When this endpoint is hit, the regular JWT Guard and Strategy flow is done.
+When this endpoint is hit, the regular JWT Guard and Strategy flow are done.
 In the `roles.guard.ts`, the JWT Payload is extracted and the roles included in it are checked against the roles indicated in the endpoint guard.
 This ensures proper authorization.

 ```ts
 @UseGuards(JwtAuthGuard, RolesGuard)